intershop/intershop-pwa/docs/guides/migrations.md

     - Lazy components should no longer be part of the repository as they can be auto-generated on `npm install`.
 Use the new decorator `@GenerateLazyComponent()` via the `lazy-component` schematic to generate lazy components.
 We currently do not support creating lazy components for components with `@Output()` decorated fields.

-    - Previous work-arounds in `<extension>-store.ts` and `<extension>-store.module.ts` for adding reducers of selecting the feature state are no longer necessary and can be refactored to standard approaches.
+    - Previous workarounds in `<extension>-store.ts` and `<extension>-store.module.ts` for adding reducers of selecting the feature state are no longer necessary and can be refactored to standard approaches.

   - We performed a major upgrade to `prettier` which comes with new code formatting for parts of the code.